AnticOwl/anticowl.github.io/_Wip/2025-01-21-Alien-Isolation.md

 Put the downloaded `OpenCAGE.exe` in Alien Isolation root directory alon with the game exe.
 That all you have to do for now.

 ### Alias Isolation
+There are two versions of the anti aliasing mod.
+One for pre-2011 CPU that doesn't not support AVX (`AliasIsolation-v1.2.0-SSE3-Legacy.7z`) but SSE3 and the other that support AVX (`AliasIsolation-v1.2.0.7z`). you will probably want to download the one with AVX support.

 Extract the mod into the root game folder.
 Be sure to see the mod folder being there.
+Again, you are done.with the installation

 ## Configuration
 ### OpenCAGE